 Once you have cleared the house of all your personal effects, it’s time to examine your enemy and draw up a battle plan.
 Go room by room and inspect everything from the top down.
 Make a list of your observations, like if you notice problematic areas that will need special care, and then, decide on how you want to attack the task at hand.
 We recommend you clean one room at a time, starting with the smallest, but it will be really up to you.
 What you shouldn’t skip on though is planning on breaks because cleaning can really take its toll!
 Don’t forget to wash your hands thoroughly every time you snack!

 4. Get help

 Depending on the amount of space you will be leaving, you might be in over your head with the amount of work you will face.
 The simplest thing to go about it is to ask for help, because you don’t have to do everything by yourself!
 Moving is a very time-consuming process and you will be approaching it more efficiently if you compartmentalize.
-There are also professional cleaners who can take the heavy weight off your shoulders and they might even do a better job than you will on your own!
+There are also professional cleaners such as Maidattendants who can take the heavy weight off your shoulders and they might even do a better job than you will on your own!
 This way, you won’t have to worry about spots you might miss and you can just look forward to enjoying your next living space.